Singer Instruments, Roadwater, UK, TA23 0RE

 - Query proteins may not be correctly expressed, folded, or modified when expressed in yeast.
 Therefore, it is important to confirm that query proteins are functional before deriving interaction data from the assay.

 The availability of the Y2H Bait library collection has drastically elevated the throughput of the assay .
 A single Bait strain can be systematically crossed to an ordered array of yeast strains expressing individual Prey proteins, allowing proteome-wide screening and identification of novel protein interactions.

 High-throughput screening using such collections can be done quickly and easily using automated robotics, such as the Singer ROTOR+, which can rapidly pin high-density arrays of yeast and facilitate strain mating and selection.
 In addition, the ROTOR+ screening robot provides an automated platform to produce multiple experimental replicates simultaneously.

 Gene regulatory networks (GRNs) comprising interactions between transcription factors (TFs) and regulatory loci control development and physiology.
 Numerous disease-associated mutations have been identified, the vast majority residing in non-coding regions of the genome.
-As current GRN mapping methods test one TF at a time and require the use of cells harboring the mutation(s) of interest, they are not suitable to identify TFs that bind to wild-type and mutant loci.
-Here, we use gene-centered yeast one-hybrid (eY1H) assays to interrogate binding of 1,086 human TFs to 246 enhancers, as well as to 109 non-coding disease mutations.
+As current GRN mapping methods test one TF at a time and require the use of cells harbouring the mutation(s) of interest, they are not suitable for identifying TFs that bind to wild-type and mutant loci.
+Here, we use gene-centred yeast one-hybrid (eY1H) assays to interrogate the binding of 1,086 human TFs to 246 enhancers, as well as to 109 non-coding disease mutations.
 We detect both loss and gain of TF interactions with mutant loci that are concordant with target gene expression changes.
-This work establishes eY1H assays as a powerful addition to the toolkit of mapping human GRNs and for the high-throughput characterization of genomic variants that are rapidly being identified by genome-wide association studies.
+This work establishes eY1H assays as a powerful addition to the toolkit for mapping human GRNs and for the high-throughput characterization of genomic variants that are rapidly being identified by genome-wide association studies.